zentricdev/dataplay-services/docs/data-generator.md

 ---

-## Advantages Over Laravel Factories and Seeders
+## Data Generator vs Laravel Factories and Seeders

 While **Factories** and **Seeders** are the ideal solution for a Laravel application's database, `DataGenerator` offers specific benefits where its simplicity and low coupling are key: